 Holy Week begins with Palm Sunday, the day we remember Jesus’ humble yet triumphant entry into Jerusalem.
 We begin with the Litany of the Palms (outdoors around the front steps at the 10 a.m. worship service).
 Both the 8 and 10 a.m. worship services will feature a dramatic reading of Christ's passion story from the Gospel of Matthew.
-A hot cross bun reception will be held in the Great Hall following the 10 a.m. service.
+Formation classes for all ages will be held following the 10 a.m. worship service.

 Calvary’s labyrinth will be available in the Great Hall for private walks and meditations.
 Labyrinths are archetypal forms found in various shapes on all inhabited land masses on earth.
 They have a single path leading to the center and back out again.
 Walking a labyrinth may bring clarity, peace or centeredness.
 Calvary’s canvas labyrinth is a smaller version of the one embedded in the nave of Chartres Cathedral in France.
 If your group would like to schedule a facilitated walk, contact Lynda Gayle Deacon.